powsybl/powsybl-core/docs/grid_exchange_formats/ampl/export.md

 - HVDC lines.

 ### The `BasicAmplExporter`
-This exporter is the first that has been designed.
+This exporter is the "historical" version, the first that has been designed.

 ### The `ExtendedAmplExporter`